GabrieleGhisleni/EnergyProject/README.md

 ```

 #### Transfer service
 **We also provide a service that can be used to create the correct tables inside your fresh database!
-Doing so or at least transferring the tables of the database is highly
+Doing so, or at least transferring the tables of the database, is highly
 recommended.**

 Specifying the argument `--partially_populate` (in the command of the transfer_service)